The Garden, Uncovered

 rising to meet the bird’s song.

-2 thoughts on “The Garden, Uncovered
+2 responses to “The Garden, Uncovered”

-1. Oh, what a lovely subtle sensuality and…earthiness this has, Ellen.
+Oh, what a lovely subtle sensuality and…earthiness this has, Ellen.
 (Pun intended, but not in an unserious way, if you know what I mean.)
 I’m especially fond of how the “Spring’s soft sun / opened the heart of the brisk, grey winds” — followed closely by “his song like drops of light spilling over a dawn field.”
 But then there’s “the tender, naked garden” which is, quite frankly, just an exquisite word image.
 Damn.
 I just like the whole damn thing. 😉

 -Lorri